encukou/cpython/Doc/c-api/extension_modules.rst

    Calling this function is required for :ref:`multi-phase-initialization`.
    It should not be used other contexts.

-   Note that the ``PyObject*`` return type is only used to satisfy the historical :c:func:`PyInit_modulename` signature.
+   Note that Python assumes that ``PyModuleDef`` structures are statically allocated.
-   The result should *not* be treated as a Python object.
+   The reference returned by this function must not be released.

    .. versionadded:: 3.5

 .. _single-phase-initialization: